What Would Anne Lamott Do?

 Finally, FINALLY, the lead magnet is built, set up in my email provider, with working forms on my website and social media bio.

-This process, in total, took me roughly 31 hours to complete.
+This process, from start to finish, takes roughly 31 hours to complete.

 The night I finish my lead magnet, I wonder who else, of my personal writing heroes, might have a newsletter I am not yet subscribed to.
 I go searching for Anne Lamott’s.
 Surely Anne Lamott has an email list to share book news, interviews, workshops, etc, right?